Candi Whitaker

-Candace Elizabeth Whitaker (née White; born April 22, 1980) is an American college basketball coach who is currently the women's basketball head coach at North Alabama.
-Previously, Whitaker was head coach at UMKC and Texas Tech.
+Candace Elizabeth Whitaker (née White; born April 22, 1980) is an American college basketball coach who is currently in her second stint as the head coach at UMKC.
+Previously, Whitaker was head coach at North Alabama, Texas Tech, and Missouri Western State University..
 After playing college basketball at Texas Tech, Whitaker returned to her alma mater to fill the position after former coach Kristy Curry left to coach at Alabama.
-In April 2019, it was announced that Whitaker was selected as the new head women's basketball coach at Missouri Western State University.

 Coaching career

-Kansas City (UMKC)
+Kansas City (UMKC, 2004–12)

 In the middle of the 2006-07 season, Whitaker was named the eighth coach in Kansas City Roos' history, replacing Bo Overton.
 She coached her first game in the Roos' conference opener, a 51-to-48 victory over Chicago State.
 She coached at Kansas City until the end of the 2011-12 year, compiling an overall record of 41-65.
 In her time at Kansas City, Whitaker led the Roos to two separate fourth-place Summit League finishes, in 2009-10 and 2011-12.